LTH14/FSKD/README.md

 This repository contains the samples code for FSKD, [Few Sample Knowledge Distillation for Efficient Network Compression](https://arxiv.org/abs/1812.01839) (CVPR 2020) by Tianhong Li, Jianguo Li, Zhuang Liu and Changshui Zhang.

 The repo shows how to train a VGG-16 model on CIFAR-10 and then prune it with very few unlabeled samples using FSKD.
-It can also be extended to other models and datasets.
+It can also be extended to other models, network pruning / decoupling methods and datasets.
 ## Training VGG-16

 ```shell